-It's an appropriate question given that schools are not in the mental health business.
-Education is the mission of schools, and policymakers responsible for schools are quick to point this out when they are asked to do more about physical and mental health.
+It's an appropriate question given that schools cannot be responsible for meeting every need of their students.
+Education is the mission of schools, and policymakers responsible for schools are quick to point this out when they are asked to do more, especially when the focus is on physical and mental health.
 It is not that they disagree with the idea that healthier students learn and perform better.
 It is simply that prevailing school accountability pressures increasingly have concentrated policy on instructional practices - to the detriment of all matters not seen as directly related to raising achievement test scores.
+(Remember: Schools are not in the health or mental health business!)

-Given these realities, as a general rationale for MH in schools, it is wise to begin with the view of the Carnegie Council Task Force on Education of Young Adolescents (1989) which states:
+Given these realities, as a general rationale for providing student supports, it is wise to begin with the view of the Carnegie Council Task Force on Education of Young Adolescents (1989) which states: